Omar-Talaat11/Non-Overlapping-Rectangle-Groups-C-Project-/README.md

 		add the rectangle to this group if it is not overlapping remove the rectangle from rectangles array

-	if rectangle is not added to any group create new group
+	check if rectangle is not added to any group create new group
 		add rectangle to this group